12durgesh34/Tasks/mysql-cluster-with-percona/Readme.md

 ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY 'RootPass123!';
 FLUSH PRIVILEGES;

--- Replication user for slave connection
-CREATE USER 'repl'@'%' IDENTIFIED WITH mysql_native_password BY 'ReplPass123!';
+-- Replication user for slave connection (on primary) CREATE USER 'repl'@'%' IDENTIFIED WITH mysql_native_password BY 'ReplPass123!';
 GRANT REPLICATION SLAVE ON *.* TO 'repl'@'%';
 FLUSH PRIVILEGES;